 - Group coverage HRA (GCHRA), also called an integrated HRA

-With a QSEHRA or an ICHRA, employees can purchase a plan that fits their needs, while a GCHRA allows you to supplement your existing group health plan.
+With a QSEHRA or an ICHRA, employees can purchase an individual health plan that fits their needs, while a GCHRA allows you to supplement your existing group health plan.
 With an HRA, employers have complete cost predictability.

-Some of the most common stipends available are for health, wellness, and remote work expenses.
+Some of the most common stipends available are for health, wellness, transportation, professional development, and remote work expenses.

-However, because of stipends’ taxability, many organizations prefer HRAs.
+However, because of health stipends' taxability, many organizations prefer HRAs.

 With a wellness stipend, you can reimburse employees for expenses like: